A timeline of scandals and ethical shortfalls at Scott Pruitt's EPA

 September 20, 2017, Wash.
 Post: Pruitt's security team drew staff away from criminal investigations.
 Pruitt’s 24/7 security detail -- the first-ever round-the-clock protection detail for an EPA administrator -- required triple the manpower of his predecessors' security teams and pulled in special agents who would have otherwise spend their time investigating environmental crimes.

 September 26, 2017, Wash.
-Post: Pruitt spent almost $25,000 on a private soundproof booth.
-The EPA spent nearly $25,000 to construct a secure, soundproof communications booth in Pruitt’s office, even though there was another such booth on a different floor at EPA headquarters.
+Post: Pruitt spent about $43,000 on a private soundproof booth, violating federal spending law.
+The Post reported on September 26 that the EPA spent nearly $25,000 to construct a secure, soundproof communications booth in Pruitt’s office, even though there was another such booth on a different floor at EPA headquarters.
 No previous EPA administrators had such a setup, the Post reported.
-UPDATE: On March 14, the Post reported that the EPA spent more than $18,000 on the prep work required to install Pruitt’s booth, which put the booth’s total cost “closer to $43,000.”
+On March 14, the Post reported that the EPA also spent more than $18,000 on prep work required before the private phone booth could be installed, which put its total cost “closer to $43,000.”
+On April 16, a Government Accountability Office report found that Pruitt’s use of agency funds for the booth violated federal rules.
+Agency heads are required to notify Congress in advance when office improvement expenditures exceed $5,000.
+Two days later, Mick Mulvaney, director of the White House Office of Management and Budget, told lawmakers that his office is investigating Pruitt’s spending on the booth.

 September 27, 2017, Wash.
 Post: Pruitt spent $58,000 on charter and military flights.
 Pruitt took at least four noncommerical and military flights that together cost taxpayers more than $58,000.
 The most expensive of these was a $36,000 flight on a military jet from Ohio, where Pruitt had joined Trump at an event promoting an infrastructure plan, to New York, where Pruitt then set off on a trip to Italy.